Burma at a Glance

 Other important holidays include:

-Where to Travel in Burma
+Top places to visit in Burma

 In a country more well known for its sleepy rural landscapes than its cities, Yangon offers a unique perspective into the urban life of Myanmar.
 Its fading colonial architecture, vibrant streets, fascinating historical sites and abundance of glorious temples make it perfect for urban exploration.
 From the the hoards of newspaper stands, tea shops, and betel leaf vendors to the curious and friendly traditionally-dressed locals, Yangon is bursting with culture, making it one of Southeast Asia's most unique and compelling cities.